Generalized Penalty for Circular Coordinate Representation: Generalized penalty for circular coordinate (GCC) representation

 For a finite dataset $X=\{x_{1},\cdots,x_{n}\}$, each $\mathbb{R}$-function $f$ can be represented as an $n$-vector $x_{f}\coloneqq\left(f(x_{1}),\cdots,f(x_{n})\right)\in\mathbb{R}^{d}$.
 Note that these two problems (\ref{eq:cohomologous opt - L2}) and (\ref{eq:cohomologous opt - L1}) above, can be formalized as a restrained optimization problem, since coboundary maps $\delta$ are linear operators by definition.

-With the $L_1$ penalty part in \eqref{eq:elastic net}, the circular coordinate functions becomes more ``locally constant''.
+With the $L_1$ penalty part in \eqref{eq:elastic net}, the circular coordinates function becomes more ``locally constant'' and changes more abruptly.
 That is, the non-locally constant portion of the coordinate functions would be forced to concentrate near a small region.
 Hence, the class of possible coordinate functions is restricted to nearly locally constant functions.
+When viewed as being embedded in the circle $S^{1}$, the circular coordinates become more sparsely distributed in $S^{1}$.
 This provides an alternative circular coordinate representation than the harmonic smooth representation given by $L_2$ penalty.
 And from \eqref{eq:elastic net}, we can balance between the nearly locally constant representation coming from $L_{1}$ penalty and the smooth representation coming from $L_2$ penalty.
-We will show by simulation studies and real data analysis that this representation still preserves the topological features and is useful in practice.
+We will show by simulation studies and real data analyses that this representation still preserves the topological features and provides rich information of the topological structure of the dataset in practice.
 This idea motivates our formulation and explorations in this paper.